The Seven AIAG-VDA FMEA Steps

 For a broader introduction to the methodology, see the FMEA guide.
+For the full methodology, examples, and audit guidance, use the complete AIAG-VDA seven-step guide.

 Overview of the FMEA Process